Accounts payable process: full cycle, steps, automation

 What is accounts payable?

 Accounts payable (AP) is the money your business owes to suppliers for goods and services you've received but haven't yet paid for.
 The accounts payable process covers every step from placing orders to making final payments.
+It helps you track what you owe and when it's due.
+This is crucial for determining when to recognise a financial liability under accounting standards.

 Why it matters

-• Cash flow control: Organised AP prevents cash shortages and improves financial planning
+- Control cash flow: organised AP prevents cash shortages and improves financial planning

 What is full cycle accounts payable